Dispersive shock waves in periodic lattices: Dispersive hydrodynamics for the tight-binding approximation

 \subsection{Weakly nonlinear 2-DSW}

 To explore how weak yet finite disturbances propagate over uniform backgrounds, we examine asymptotic reductions that emerge when the leading nonlinear effects are quadratic and counterbalance long-wave ($\kappa \ll1$) dispersion.
-This is precisely the regime where the KdV framework and its higher-order weakly nonlinear variants naturally appear.
-Extending these reductions beyond the classical KdV level can shed light on the other novel shock waveforms that can emerge (besides classical DSWs).
+This is precisely the regime where the KdV framework and its higher-order weakly nonlinear variants naturally appear. {Extending these reductions beyond the classical KdV level ({whose DSWs were first studied in \cite{gurevich1974nonstationary}}) can shed light on the other novel shock waveforms that can emerge.}

 In this vein, we have two relevant quasi-continuum reductions to the tight-binding approximation.
 The first amongst them is given by the (right-traveling) KdV reduction

 where $\Psi\sim |c|+\epsilon a^{(1)}(\xi,\tau)$ ($\epsilon \ll |c|$) represent the weak modulations on a homogeneous background of amplitude $|c|$.
 Furthermore, $\xi=\epsilon^{1/2}(x-\tilde{\alpha}_1t), \tau = \epsilon^{3/2}t$.
 This choice of scaling asserts a balance between the quadratic nonlinearity and third order dispersion.
 Moreover, the quantities $\tilde{\alpha}_j$ represent the coefficients arising in the long-wave asymptotic expansion of the linear dispersion relation associated with two-phase waves, i.e.,